 There’s a huge difference between a dream failing and following God.
 (Tweet that.)

 Tell me what you think: Do you play an instrument?
 What has God taught you other than music?
 To leave a comment, just click here.

 Just for fun, here is a recording of me playing the Bach cello suite, arranged for guitar.

 I also played for my father’s CD, Flowers Follow Snow.
 Check out tracks 1, 2, and 7.

 For What it’s Worth

-My favorite guitarists are Phil Keaggy and (is this okay to admit?)
-Eddie Van Halen.
+My favorite guitarists are Phil Keaggy and the late Eddie Van Halen.
 Incredibly gifted individuals.